S-am-ir/custom-llm-rope-tinystories/README.md

 A from-scratch implementation of a Small Language Model (SLM) with Rotary Positional Embeddings (RoPE) trained on the TinyStories dataset.
 This project serves as a hands-on exploration of core transformer mechanics, data pipeline management, and rigorous evaluation practices.

-**Note**: This is a learning project focusing on architectural understanding rather than SOTA performance.
+This is a learning project focusing on architectural understanding rather than SOTA performance.
 The model demonstrates potential for constrained domains but is not production-ready.

 ---